Want to level-up your stuffing this year? Look no further than this Everything Bagel Stuffing.

 The use of everything bagels and addition of extra everything seasoning kicks your basic stuffing up ten notches by adding a depth of flavor that accompanies any main dish seamlessly.
-The stuffing will now be a favorite on your Thanksgiving plate instead of just a place-filler!

-As an environmental scientist, I’m always trying to keep the issue of food waste front of mind.
-This recipe is designed to bring new life into your stale bread, so not only does that bread not have to be fresh, it’s actually encouraged to use stale.
+This recipe is designed to bring new life into your stale bread, so not only does that bread not have to be fresh, but it’s also actually encouraged to use stale bread.

 Green tip: Bread is one of the most wasted food products in the U.S. because of our tendency to throw it out as soon as it’s stale.
 Reduce your contribution to food waste by re-vamping your stale bagels with this Everything Bagel Stuffing.

-Everything Bagel Stuffing Tips and Tricks
+Everything Bagel Stuffing Ingredients

-Aside from your day old bagels, you’ll just need a couple of fresh ingredients and flavor enhancers to make this stuffing come to life.
+Aside from your day-old bagels, you’ll just need a couple of fresh ingredients and flavor enhancers to make this stuffing come to life.
 Here is everything you’ll need:

 Cube Your Bagels